What All Six of Brad Pitt and Angelina Jolie’s Kids Look Like Now

 MORE: From Kim Kardashian to Neil Patrick Harris: 10 Celebrity Parents Who Used Surrogates

-And though you might not know Brangelina’s kids might not be household names just yet, don’t be too surprised if in 10 years, they end up being just as big as their parents.
+And though Brangelina’s kids might not be household names just yet, don’t be too surprised if in 10 years, they end up being just as big as their parents.
 To brush up on the trajectory of the Jolie-Pitt family, we assembled a now and then gallery of all six of Brangelina’s kids.
 See how Shiloh, Maddox, Vivienne, Zahara, Pax, and Knox grew up, ahead.